 Kimberly F. Kerstann, PhD, serves as the Senior Director for Research Administration at Winship Cancer Institute of Emory University.
 She serves as a member of the Winship senior leadership team to ensure the coordination and implementation of transdisciplinary and collaborative research programs.

-Karen E. Knudsen, MBA, PhD - Sidney Kimmel Cancer Center at Jefferson Health
+Karen E. Knudsen, MBA, PhD - CEO of the American Cancer Society

 Elizabeth Platz, MPH, ScD - Johns Hopkins Bloomberg School of Public Health and the Sidney Kimmel Comprehensive Cancer Center (SKCCC) at Johns Hopkins

 Elizabeth Platz, MPH, ScD, is Professor of Epidemiology in the Cancer Epidemiology Track at the Johns Hopkins Bloomberg School of Public Health and Co-Leader of the Cancer Prevention and Control Program at the SKCCC.
 With a research focus on the molecular and genetic epidemiology of prostate and colon cancers that incorporates health disparities and strives toward translation of findings, her expertise complements the full spectrum of Aims of the Cancer Epidemiology Program.

 Charlie Rudin, MD, PhD - Memorial Sloan Kettering Cancer Center